dstl/Stone-Soup/README.md

 # Stone Soup

 ## Background
-Stone Soup is a software project to provide the target tracking community with a framework for the development and testing of tracking algorithms.
+Stone Soup is a software project to provide the target tracking and state estimation community with a framework for the development and testing of tracking and state estimation algorithms.
 A beta release of Stone Soup is slated for March 2019.

 ## Dependencies
 Stone Soup uses the following dependencies: